amisoneji/Rails/Includes_Joins.md

 ## **When to use :includes or Joins**

-[:includes](https://apidock.com/rails/ActiveRecord/QueryMethods/includes) is a method in ActiveRecord used to preload data in order to avoid N + 1 queries.
+includes is a method in ActiveRecord used to preload data in order to avoid N + 1 queries.
 Use :joins when you solely need to filter data based on associated tables and use :includes if you need to reference data in associated tables later on.
-For example, we’d want to use :includes if we were to load all active employees for forms that are verified and then print each employee’s name and their form name name.
+For example, we’d want to use :includes if we were to load all active employees for forms that are verified and then print each employee’s name and their form.